How to Export Excel to Markdown in Python

 Step 3: Export to Markdown

-Call workbook.save_as_markdown() with a .md output path:
+Call workbook.save_as_markdown() with a .md output path to write the populated worksheet as a Markdown table file:

 workbook.save_as_markdown("report.md")